AishwaryaDodmani/dockerTraining/README.md

 # dockerTraining

-**What is Docker?**

-Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

-Docker allows you to run containers.

-A container is a sandboxed process running an application and its dependencies on the host operating system.

-The application inside the container considers itself to be the only process running on the machine while the machine can run multiple containers independently.

-With Docker, all containers are started based on a Docker Image

-Docker Image in brief?

-Images are the blueprint of docker containers

-These images contain everything required to launch the process; the host doesn't require any configuration or dependencies.

-We can find existing images at registry.hub.docker.com/ or by using the command docker search <name>
- note: <name> here is the image repository name

-Command to run a container based on the docker image

-docker run <options> <image-name>

-Note: by default it runs in the foreground, “-d” makes it run in background
-Eg:
-docker run -d redis:3.2

-note: d here is a deamon

-Command to list all the running containers, their images and the uptime and also a friendly name and id

- docker ps
-The command that provides more details about a running container:

-docker inspect <friendly-name|container-id>

-The command to display messages that the container writes to std error and std out

-docker logs <friendly-name|container-id>

-If a service needs to be accessible by a process not running in a container, then the port needs to be exposed via the Host.

-ie. ports are bound when containers are started using -p <host-port>:<container-port> option

-example:
- docker run -d --name redisHostPort -p 6379:6379 redis:latest

-dynamically allocate a host port
-eg: docker run -d --name redisDynamic -p 6379 redis:latest

-To know which port has been assigned. docker port redisDynamic 6379
+#### **What is Docker?**

+- **open platform** for developing, shipping, and running applications.
+- enables you to separate your applications from your infrastructure so you can deliver software quickly.
+- reduce the delay between writing code and running it in production by making shipping, testing, and deploying code quicker.
+- it allows you to run **containers** which are sandboxed process running an application and its dependencies on the host operating system.
+- with Docker, all containers are started based on a Docker **Image**

+#### **What is a Docker Image?**

+- Images are the **blueprint** of docker containers
+- An image includes everything needed to run an application - the code or binary, runtimes, dependencies, and any other filesystem objects required.
+- We can find existing images at **Docker Image Registry** ie. registry.hub.docker.com/

+Command to search a Docker image in the registry:
+ `docker search <name>`

+ <name>: image repository name

+#### **What is a Docker Container?**

+- Fundamentally, a container is nothing but a running process, with some added encapsulation features applied to it in order to keep it isolated from the host and from other containers
+- with Docker, all containers are started based on a Docker **Image**

+Command to run a container based on the docker image `docker run <options> <image-name>`

+Note: by default it runs in the foreground, **-d** ie. daemon makes it run in background
+Example:
+`docker run -d redis:3.2`

+Command to list all the running containers, their images and the uptime and also a friendly name and id `docker ps`

+Command that provides more details about a running container:

+ `docker inspect <friendly-name|container-id>`

+Command to display messages that the container writes to std error and std out `docker logs <friendly-name|container-id>`

+If a service needs to be accessible by a process not running in a container, then the port needs to be exposed via the Host. ie. ports are bound when containers are started using `-p <host-port>:<container-port> option`

+Example:
+ `docker run -d --name redisHostPort -p 6379:6379 redis:latest`

+Note: The container Port ad application port needs to be the same, whereas host port can be anything thats free

+Command to dynamically allocate a host port
+Example:
+ `docker run -d --name redisDynamic -p 6379 redis:latest`

+Command to know which host port has been assigned when its allocated dynamically
+Example:
+`docker port redisDynamic 6379`

 DOCKERFILE